"Our mission is to alleviate people’s concerns around how they sound, so that they can focus their energy on what they say."

 Voice feminisation surgery

-During puberty, a born-male person develops a larger larynx (voice box) with longer vocal cords (14mm in males vs 10 mm in females).
-In addition, under the effect of testosterone the muscle bulk within the vocal cords increases.
+During puberty, a person assigned male at birth develops a larger larynx (voice box) with longer vocal cords (14mm vs 10 mm).
+In addition, under the effect of testosterone, muscle bulk within the vocal cords increases.
 The longer, bulkier vocal cords vibrate at a lower fundamental frequency (pitch).
-The average speaking fundamental frequency of adult males is approximately 107 to 120 Hz, while for females it is 189 to 224 Hz.
-Voice pitch over 165Hz is generally perceived as female voice.
+The average speaking pitch of adults assigned males at birth is approximately 107 to 120 Hz, while for those assigned female at birth it is 189 to 224 Hz.
+Voices pitched over 165Hz are generally perceived as feminine.

 The fundamental frequency of the vocal cords (as with strings in a musical instrument) is related to their length, bulk and tension.
 Surgical pitch increase can be achieved by changing these parameters.
 The bulk of the vocal cords can’t be reduced once a person has gone through puberty, so surgery will aim to either shorten the cords (glottoplasty) or increase tension (cricothyroid approximation).

 The aim of this procedure is to adjust the proportions of the vocal cords.
-Female vocal cords are shorter than male.
+Vocal cords in those assigned female at birth are shorter than in those assigned male at birth.
 Glottoplasty reduces the length of the vibrating segment of the cords leading to higher pitch.

 Cricothyroid approximation (CTA)

 Cricothyroid Approximation (CTA) was the standard approach until around 2017.
 This procedure increases the tension of the vocal cords, by making an incision in the skin on the neck and then bringing together the cricoid and the thyroid cartilages of the voice box.
 This stretches the vocal cord and increases the pitch.